-- 2.22 As indicated at the start of this document there are two different types of uncertainty mechanism that can be used. - 2.23 To limit risks of distortions to SONI's incentives and cost reporting, our starting position would be that the uncertainty mechanism applied should involve an approach to cost remuneration and cost incentives that is most aligned with that used within the SONI price control for other similar costs. - 2.24 Most of SONI's internal costs are subject to a conditional cost-sharing approach with a 25% incentive rate, and the uncertainty mechanism provided for under licence provisions E_t and V_t is most aligned with this (it involves mechanistic cost-sharing with a 25% incentive rate). - 2.25 However, we recognise merit in allowing flexibility to depart from this starting point.
-For instance the approach of recovery of costs incurred up to a cap (under the Dt and Zt licence provisions) may make sense if it does not seem appropriate to set an ex ante allowance subject to cost sharing incentives, due to the degree of uncertainty on the efficient levels of costs and/or the scope of a project. - 2.26 Which specific licence provision(s) to use will also depend on the mix of operating expenditure and capital expenditure in the relevant costs.
-The Et and Dt licence provisions are likely to be most appropriate for remuneration of operating expenditure.
-The Zt and Vt licence provisions are likely to be most appropriate for remuneration of capital expenditure, and work through RAB additions.
-However, we will also consider in any case if there are specific factors that affect the appropriate remuneration channel.
+3.19 As indicated at the start of this document there are two different types of general uncertainty mechanism that can be used.

+- 3.20 To limit risks of distortions to SONI's incentives and cost reporting, our starting position would be that the uncertainty mechanism applied should involve an approach to cost remuneration and cost incentives that is most aligned with that used within the SONI price control for other similar costs. - 3.21 Most of SONI's internal costs are subject to a conditional cost-sharing approach with a 25% incentive rate, and the uncertainty mechanism provided for under licence provisions E_t and V_t is most aligned with this (it involves mechanistic cost-sharing with a 25% incentive rate). - 3.22 However, we recognise merit in allowing flexibility to depart from this starting point.
+For instance the approach of recovery of costs incurred up to a cap (under the Dt and Zt licence provisions) may make sense if it is particularly difficult or not worthwhile overall setting an ex-ante baseline for a specific new initiative.
+However, we expect this to be the exception. - 3.23 Which specific licence provision(s) to use will also depend on the mix of operating expenditure and capital expenditure in the relevant costs.
+The E_t and D_t licence provisions are generally most appropriate for remuneration of operating expenditure.
+The Z_t and V_t licence provisions are generally most appropriate for remuneration of capital expenditure, and work through RAB additions.
+However, we will also consider in any case if there are specific factors that affect the appropriate remuneration channel. - 3.24 For the avoidance of doubt, where an application includes both capex and opex, the materiality threshold will be assessed at an aggregate level of the capex and opex.
+If capital spend results in ongoing opex costs which occurs over a number of years, in-year allowances below the threshold may be considered for approval in the relevant year in question despite being below the limit.5